bradleyzhou/blog-deploy/README.md

 ```

 ## Notes on how it works
-The configs are in `docker-compose.yml`.
-It also servers as a documentation for the setup.
+The configs are in `docker-compose.yml`, some environment variables are kept in `.env` which are automatically picked up by `docker-compose`.
+The config also servers as a documentation for the setup.

 ### Socket communication of `uwsgi` and `nginx`
 - In docker image `blogapi`, uWSGI runs with a socket file `/BlogAPISock/app.sock`, file owner is `www-data`.